Enna: Classical period

-Post-Roman
+Middle Ages

 After the fall of the Western Roman Empire, Enna flourished throughout the Middle Ages as an important Byzantine stronghold.
 In 859, in the course of the Islamic conquest of Sicily, after several attempts and a long siege, the town was taken by Muslim troops, who entered one by one through a sewer to breach the town's defenses.
 Afterwards, 8,000 residents of the city were massacred by Muslim forces.
 The Arabic name for the city, Qaṣr Yānih (قصر يانه, "Fort of John"), was a combination of qaṣr (a corruption of the Latin castrum, "fortress"), and a corruption of Henna.
 The city retained its name in the local dialect of Sicilian as Castru Janni (Italianized as Castrogiovanni), until Benito Mussolini ordered renaming in 1927.

 The Normans captured Enna in 1087.
 Frederick II, Holy Roman Emperor and King of Sicily, established a summer residence here, which is now called the Torre di Federico ("Frederick Tower").
 Troops of North Italian soldiers, from regions such as Lombardy, Piedmont, Liguria and Emilia-Romagna, came to settle in the city and neighbouring towns such as Nicosia and Piazza Armerina.
 Gallo-Italic dialects are still spoken in these areas, dating from this early occupation.

-Enna had a prominent role in the Sicilian Vespers that led to the Aragonese conquest of Sicily, and thenceforth enjoyed a short communal autonomy.
-King Frederick III of Sicily favored it and embellished the city; it suffered a period of decay under the Spanish domination.
-It was restored as provincial capital in the 1920s.
+Enna had a prominent role in the Sicilian Vespers and the ensuing War of the Sicilian Vespers.
+Forced to retreat to the Sicilian interior in during the Angevin invasion of 1299, King Frederick III of Sicily chose the highly defensible Enna as his headquarters.
+The city blocked the Angevins from advancing into central Sicily, and an Angevin army attempting to advance on the city was defeated at the Battle of Gagliano in 1300.

+Frederick III favored the city, embellishing it with honors, and following the vespers era Enna enjoyed a short communal autonomy.
+However, it suffered a period of decay under the later Spanish domination.

+Modern

+Enna was restored as provincial capital in the 1920s.
 In 2002 it became a university city.

-The citizens of the city have a high incidence of multiple sclerosis (MS), a disease seen more frequently among people of North European extraction; perhaps this is related to the Norman immigration.
+The citizens of the city have a high incidence of multiple sclerosis (MS).
 MS is also prevalent in Sardinia, which has the second highest incidence in the Mediterranean basin.